QofMi/discord-bot/README.md

-# music bot for discord channel
+# bot for discord channel

 ## documentation is coming soon つ ◕_◕ つ